de-ci-phe-red-LABS/ctf-1/12_predictions/README.md

 # How Heavy?
 ## Background
 The real-estate market is very volatile and efforts are made by all to predict the correct price of a property based on several factors.
 However, not every prediction is trusted.
-Mr. A. Negi is a famous real estate magnate and has developed a software that is trusted by all buyers.
+Mr. Andrew Negi is a famous real estate magnate and has developed a software that is trusted by all buyers.
 He claims to predict real-estate prices using ONLY 5 parameters.
 The parameters are a public knowledge but the parameters of Negi's model are a secret.
 Your task if you choose accept it, is to give us those parameters (precision 6 decimal places) encoded as a flag.

 ## Submission Guidlines